CaptainDylan/Books_Films/README.txt

 4. To install our file, all you will need to do is copy the "Read It or Watch It.qvf" file provided in the CODE folder to the following path:
 	"C:\Users[%Username%]\Documents\Qlik\Sense\Apps\"
+	NOTE: You may need to wait a few minutes after Qlik Sense Desktop isinstalled for the Apps folder to show up.

 3. EXECUTION
 ---------------------

 1. Open Qlik Sense Desktop (on Windows, navigate to Programs -> Qlik Sense -> Qlik  Sense Desktop)
 2. Login with the account you created in step 1 under Installation
 3. On the Qlik Sense Hub, find the application called "Read It or Watch It" (it contains an image of a book with a  clapper between the pages)
 4. Click on that Image to open up the Dashboard

 Navigating the Dashboard: